marq24/emacberry.com/_docs/3700-treadmill.md

-GPSLogger comes with a short wizard that will help you to connect your Bluetooth supporting Treadmill with the App (and create an **Indoor Run** multi sport profile) - once you have completed the procedure you should hear a "Treadmill connected"... once you have heard this confirmation you can start recording by following this simple steps:
+GPSLogger comes with a short wizard that will help you to connect your Bluetooth supporting Treadmill with the App (and create an **Indoor Run** multi sport profile) - once you have completed the procedure you should hear a "Treadmill connected"... once you have heard this confirmation you can start recording by following these simple steps:

 ## Step 1 - Select a start location

 <span class="shot">![tmill-tut001](/assets/img/gpsl/tmill-tut001.png)</span>
-Pan on the Map to any location you would like to start your treadmill activity - tab and hold on the map till the context menu will be displayed - from the menu select <span class="material-icons">my_location</span> **Set my location**
+Pan on the Map to any location you would like to start your treadmill activity - tab and hold on the map until the context menu is displayed - from the menu select <span class="material-icons">my_location</span> **Set my location**
 <br class="shot-end">

 ## Step 2 - Select your destination & navigation type

 <span class="shot">![tmill-tut002](/assets/img/gpsl/tmill-tut002.png)</span>
-Pan on the Map to any other location you would like to end your treadmill activity - tab and hold on the map again till the context menu will be displayed once more and select from the menu this time <span class="material-icons">directions</span>
+Pan on the Map to any other location you would like to end your treadmill activity - tab and hold on the map again until the context menu is displayed once more and select from the menu this time <span class="material-icons">directions</span>
 **Directions...** - please note, that you have to be online in order to use the "instant" navigation function of GPSLogger.
-If you are offline you can load any previously recorded activity as navigation path.
+If you are offline you can load any previously recorded activity as a navigation path.
 <br class="shot-end">

 <span class="shot">![tmill-tut003](/assets/img/gpsl/tmill-tut003.png)</span>